WorldFishCenter/rappseq/site/content/disease-management.md

 In 2015, Streptococcus agalactiae ST-283 caused a foodborne disease outbreak involving over 100 people in Singapore (Rajendram et al., 2016).
 In xxxx, S. iniae infections were reported in humans after handling or consuming infected fish (Hansen et al., 2013).
 For example, the non-cholera vibrio: Vibrio parahaemolyticus is a frequent cause of food poisoning and septicaemia in humans (Baker-Austin et al., 2017), although mostly via marine and brackish water shellfish.
-Our AquaPathRapIdS reference database includes all the major known GBS sequence types with our classifiers trained to detect them including ST-283, allowing for early detection of those zoonose risks in aquatic food products before reaching consumers.
+Our Lab in a Backpack's reference database includes all the major known GBS sequence types with our classifiers trained to detect them including ST-283, allowing for early detection of those zoonose risks in aquatic food products before reaching consumers.